Birth control is an important part of many people’s lives. However, the large number of contraception options can be confusing.

 The downsides of IUDs can include pain during insertion and heavier periods.
 It also does not protect you from STIs, and if you get an infection when it is fitted can cause a pelvic infection if not treated.
 It is recommended that you have a negative chlamydia test before insertion or take prophylactic antibiotics against chlamydia after insertion.

-An IUS is a small, T-shaped plastic device that is inserted into your womb.
+An intrauterine system is a small, T-shaped plastic device that is inserted into your womb.
 It releases the hormone progestogen which thickens the cervical mucus and thins the lining of the womb.
 This means that sperm find it difficult to move through the cervix and makes the womb lining hostile for implantation of the fertilised egg and may prevent ovulation in many women.

 Pros